 Was Cooper expecting a showdown between Judy’s darkness and Laura’s pure light?
 Is that the real reason he was so determined to get Laura there — to face off with her mother?
 What went wrong?
 In my view, it doesn’t matter what year it is — he will always fail.
 Judy can never be defeated; she will just change her face.
 The Fireman told Cooper that it ‘could not be said aloud now’ and ‘it is in our house now’ and you know we are never going to talk about Judy.
 Back to starting positions, we go, back to turning a blind eye for infinity.
 Mother is always coming.

-This essay is dedicated to Rhian, Rob and Claire.
+This essay is dedicated to all of the victims of Jeffrey Epstein and his co-conspirators.
 May your lights shine bright, and we never turn a blind eye again.

 Cooper is right that Leland’s own suffering led to his actions and then Laura’s own suffering and murder , and Sarah Palmer was also a victim.
 BUT it is Laura herself who correctly guesses that both her parents are fully aware of her plight.
 She even says so in her diary.
 Why doesn’t she just run away from Twin Peaks?
 Of course we see what happens in the alternate reality when she does.
 In that case why doesn’t Sarah take Laura away from Twin Peaks if she knows what is going on.
 Is she so afraid of Leland that she stays.